If you're looking for the login form, it has been moved to the site header to make it more visible and easily accessible.

 BUS 201 Principles of Management (3)

-Description: Builds off the principles tauhg in BUS 160 (Organizational Leadership) as it ventures deeper into the characteristics and skills of true leadership within and organization, be it public, private, or church-related.
-Provides a real-world opportunity to collaborate with the management of a for-profit or not-for-profit company to study how the key elements of planning, organizing, leading, and controlling are applied and to present recommendations for imporvement, utilizing effective management theories and practices.
+Description: Builds off the principles taught in BUS 160 (Leadership for Life) as it ventures deeper into the characteristics and skills of true leadership within an organization, be it public, private, or church-related.
+Provides a real-world opportunity to collaborate with the management of a for-profit or not-for-profit company to study how the key elements of planning, organizing, leading, and controlling are applied and to present recommendations for improvement, utilizing effective management theories and practices.
 Includes class discussion, case studies, small-group activities, and written and oral communication.

 BUS 205 Human Resource Management (3)